GitMje/gitmje.github.io/_posts/2022-02-09-azure-naming-conventions.md

 ## Summary

 I have been using the following standards and conventions with the Azure Cloud Platform for years.
 I've found it to be critial in working with teams to be opinionated in the conventions used as most teams need this level of structure but your milage may vary.
+This becomes particularly important when your team starts to implement Infrastructure-as-Code with a technology like Terraform, as all of the rules need to be well-understood.

 I developed them before [Microsoft created their documentation](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-naming).
 Surprisingly, we ended up with a very similar structure.
+I keep my resource abbreviations to be the same as [Microsoft's resource abbreviations guidance](https://docs.microsoft.com/en-us/azure/cloud-adoption-framework/ready/azure-best-practices/resource-abbreviations).

 The main differences is that I put the resource type at the end of my convention and they put it at the beginning.
 My reasoning is that the resource type is typically less relevant than the ownership and purpose for the resource and that a convention should always go from general to specific.